 How Can I Prevent Postpartum Depression?

 Once you've given birth, get help from supportive friends and family, but limit visitors so that they don't overwhelm you.
 Don't be too concerned with tasks that don't absolutely have to be done.
-Take frequent naps to stay rested.
-And stay involved in outside interests that you had before the baby came along.
+Take frequent naps to stay rested, eat a healthy diet and get regular exercise.
+Don't give up your previous interests -- stay involved in outside interests that you had before the baby came along.